 3.Gurcharan Singh vs. State of Punjab (2017): The Court reiterated that a clear and proximate link between the accused’s actions and the suicide must be established for a conviction under Section 306.

-The commission of the offense under section 306 of the IPC involves a clear nexus between the accused’s conduct and the resultant suicide, constituting abetment to commit suicide.
-The prosecution must establish beyond reasonable doubt that the accused’s actions were directly responsible for the victim’s decision to commit suicide, per section 306 of the IPC, which involves abetment to commit suicide.
+The commission of the offence of abetment of suicide involves a clear nexus between the accused’s conduct and the resultant suicide.
+The prosecution must establish beyond reasonable doubt that the accused’s actions were directly responsible for the victim’s decision to commit suicide.

-As prescribed by Section 306 IPC, the punishment for abetment of suicide is rigorous.
+As prescribed by Section 108 BNS, the punishment for abetment of suicide is rigorous.
 The offender can be sentenced to imprisonment of either description for a term which may extend to ten years.
 Additionally, the offender shall also be liable to fine.
 This stringent punishment underscores the gravity with which the Indian legal system views the act of abetting suicide.

-The concept of mens rea is fundamental in cases of abetment of suicide, particularly when assessing if there was an act or direct act that led to the deceased to commit suicide, a necessary component to prove someone guilty of abetting the offence of suicide.
-The prosecution must prove that the accused had the intention to instigate or aid the commission of suicide, as required by section 306 of the IPC for abetment to commit suicide.
+The concept of mens rea is fundamental in cases of abetment of suicide, particularly when assessing whether there was a direct act that led the deceased to commit suicide, a necessary component to prove someone guilty of the offence.
+The prosecution must prove that the accused had the intention to instigate or aid the commission of suicide, as required to establish abetment under Section 108 BNS.
 This entails demonstrating that the accused either instigated another to commit suicide or aided them in doing so.
 This involves demonstrating that the accused’s actions were deliberate and aimed at provoking the victim to take their own life, thus making it a clear case where the accused intentionally aided the deceased to commit suicide.

-1. Instigation: If a person verbally encourages or coerces another to commit suicide, such as by persistently suggesting that life is not worth living, they can be charged and punished under Section 306 IPC for abetment of suicide.
+1. Instigation: If a person verbally encourages or coerces another to commit suicide, such as by persistently suggesting that life is not worth living, they can be charged and punished under Section 108 BNS for abetment of suicide.

 2. Aiding: Providing the means or tools to commit suicide, such as supplying poison or a weapon, can also constitute abetment.